Sabya0711/FailureModel/README.md

 # FailureModel

-Developed a software in MATLAB to compute the in-situ stress state using the failure model
+Developed a program in MATLAB to compute the in-situ stress state using the failure model

 To run the MATLAB code open the "MATLABCode" folder and read the requirements.txt